CyberSqu1rr3l/capture_the_flag/try_hack_me/walkthroughs/advent_of_cyber/2025/00_advent_of_cyber_prep_track/README.md

 Challenge 3 - Welcome to the AttackBox!
 -----------------------------------------------------------------------------------------
-This introductionary task requires us to navigate the command line to view the flag.
+This introductory task requires us to navigate the command line to view the flag.
 We list the directory with `ls`, use `cd challenges` to change the directory and read the text file with `cat welcome.txt`.